 You probably have a ton of questions.
 Is malpractice insurance really necessary for an acupuncturist?
 What are the costs and long-term benefits?
 What can I expect should I be taken to court for negligence or improper technique?

 - Failure to refer.
 This involves recognizing that a patient should see a specialist, but failing to refer them to one.
 It may be a simple oversight rather than blatant negligence, but it happens.
-An extreme example includes skin cancer or melanoma.
-If in the process of treating a patient you fail to notify them of atypical or discolored moles, in the event they visit a specialist who informs them that during the time of their acupuncture procedure they should have been notified of the abnormalities, you may find yourself facing down a serious lawsuit later when a specialist finds a melanoma and tells the patient you should have provided a referral.
+An extreme example involves skin cancer or melanoma.
+If in the process of treating a patient you fail to point out an atypical mole, you may find yourself facing a serious lawsuit later when a specialist finds a melanoma and tells the patient you should have provided a referral.

 - Failure to properly sterilize equipment.
-If a patient develops serious infections or diseases as a result of a procedure performed in your office, there may be serious litigious repercussions.
-Malpractice Insurance can help combat potential lawsuits so that your personal savings and profit margins aren’t negatively affected by these accusations.
+If a patient develops a serious infection or a disease as the result of a procedure performed in your office, there may be serious litigious repercussions.
+Malpractice insurance can help combat potential lawsuits so that your personal savings and profit margins aren’t negatively affected by these accusations.

-Questions about anything related to how Malpractice Insurance can protect your acupuncture practice?
-Send us an email or give us a call at 800-688-1984, and we’ll get back to you as soon as we can.
+Do you have questions about how malpractice insurance could protect your acupuncture practice?
+Send us an email or give us a call at (800) 688-1984, and we’ll get back to you as soon as we can.